-Sixty-four troopers and thirteen sergeants may participate in approximately two eight-hour MCSAP eligible overtime enforcement details throughout the grant period.
-In addition, we budget for a small amount of unforeseen overtime activities including occasional add-on weekly OT activity hours at an average of 1 hour monthly each per trooper and sergeant.
+Sixty-four troopers and thirteen sergeants will participate in approximately three eight-hour MCSAP eligible overtime enforcement details throughout the grant period.
+In addition, we budget for a small amount of unforeseen overtime activities including occasional add-on weekly OT activity hours at an average of 3.5 hours monthly each per trooper and sergeant.

-Six full-time civilian employees are estimated to perform MCSAP eligible overtime activities at approximately two 2.3 hour shifts each per month.
+Six full-time civilian employees are estimated to perform MCSAP eligible overtime activities at approximately 3 hours each per month.
 This additional overtime activity will be utilized for MCSAP eligible activities/work comprised of occasional special projects and/or backlog that was unable to be completed during the regular course of the work week.
-The following table highlights the overtime salary budget for FY2021.
+The following table highlights the overtime salary budget for FY2020.
 The cost per hour entries are solely overtime salary, not including fringe or employer related expenses.